-Figure 4.
-Calculated accelerations on (a) finger and (b) wrist while swiping.
+select features to represent the accelerations.
+Our selected features are xxxxxxxxx, yyyyyyyy, zzzzzzzzz, xyxyxxyxyyxyxyxy, and fkkkkkkkkk.
+Here please explain/motivate the selected features here.

-We select features to represent the accelerations following the methods introduced in McGrath et.al [Error!
-Reference source not found.] and Zhang et.al [Error!
-Reference source not found.]. collects ~55 frames per second, and a swipe gestures usually takes about 0.5 seconds.
+Both IMUs collects ~55 frames per second, and a swipe gestures usually takes about 0.5 seconds.
 We extract 32 frames containing the largest acceleration value to calculate features.
 We make it to 32 frames for convenience of translating the signals into frequency domain.
-Besides adding the common measurements for brutal force signals as our features, such as standard deviation, skewness and kurtosis of both accelerations (3 * 2), we calculate the largest absolute value difference between two frames of the signal (1 * 2).
-Usually, compared to a smooth swipe, a bump can cause a sudden shift of the accelerations, and the difference between two consequential frames is supposed to increase as a result.
-Notice that we did not use mean values of the acceleration series because the sensor output noise often leads to DC shift which is unpredictable.
+Besides adding the common measurements for brutal force signals as our features, such as standard deviation, skewness and kurtosis of both accelerations (3 * 2), we calculate the largest absolute value difference between two consecutive frames of the signal (1 * 2).
+In theory, compared to a swipe over a flat surface, a swipe over a bump should cause a sudden shift of the accelerations.
+Accordingly, the difference between two consecutive frames should increase.
+Notice, because the sensor output noise often leads to DC shifts – which are unpredictable – we do not use mean values of the acceleration series.
 Then we did fast frequency transform (FFT) to the signals and recorded the frequency amplitudes as our features.
 Since we use 32 frames of signals, the FFT function calculates 32 bins over 55Hz, and we were only interested in the first 16 bins based on the Nyquist frequency theory.
 We converted the result values with a decibel (dB) scale.
 As a result, we got 16 features on each acceleration.
 The 1st bin was abandoned as the value was extremely small.
 In total, there are 38 (8 + 30) features.
 Notice that these are the features we used for classifying swipes with and without bumps, or with different types of bumps, being aware of swiping direction (vertical or horizontal).
 To classify swipes with other hand motions like random movements, we added extra features such as displacement, which calculates the sensor’s travelling distance during the 32 frames (not sure yet, need some tests).

-As indicated by our initial analysis, the two swipe directions, horizontal and vertical, are likely to produce different signal patterns and thus this may influence the prediction accuracy.
-We also suspect that different finger postures will influence signal patterns and that the position of the accelerometer is critical for high signal quality and high detection accuracy.
+As indicated by our initial analysis, the horizontal and vertical swipe directions, swipe styles, and sensor positions are likely to produce different signal patterns.
+Accordingly, we were interested in knowing how well our classification algorithm performs in the various cases.
+We explore these factors in our first study, presented in next section.

 STUDY 1: SENSOR POSITION, SWipe direction, and finger posture